Authorize AI-driven state transitions before they bind the enterprise.

 Send 10–25 representative AI prompts, responses, or API logs.
 OntoGuard identifies risk, uncertainty, review burden, autonomy readiness, and proof gaps, then generates full Decision Authorization Packets for selected high-risk or representative outputs.

 No internal document upload required.
 No production deployment required.
 No model retraining required.
-Larger 50–500-output scans can be scoped later through batch/offline screening.
+Larger scans can be delivered through Batch Decision Authorization Packet / Controlled Corridor Mode: one aggregate executive readout, case-level hashes, per-case full_audit pointers, review-burden analysis, and a strict-six governance package for the batch.

 What you send